mannodermaus/RxBonjour/README.md

 	});
 ```

-RxBonjour pre-configures the returned Observables to run on an I/O thread, but return their callbacks on the main thread.
-The broadcast will be stopped automatically upon unsubscribing from the Observable.
+Again, make sure to off-load this work onto a background thread, since RxBonjour won't enforce any threading on the Observable.

 ## Implementations